Sultana Khatun

 Sultana Khatun (সুলতানা খাতুন; born 5 February 1996) is a Bangladeshi cricketer who plays for the Bangladesh women's national cricket team as a right-arm off break bowler.

 International career

 In April 2023, she earned her maiden call-up for the Bangladesh's T20I and ODI squad for the series against Sri Lanka.
-She made her One Day International (ODI) debut in the same series on 29 April 2023.
+She made her One Day International (ODI) debut in the rain-affected first ODI of the series on 29 April 2023.
 She made her Twenty20 International (T20I) debut against Sri Lanka in the same series on 9 May 2023.

 In May 2023, she was selected to Bangladesh A team for the inaugural season of ACC Women's T20 Emerging Teams Asia Cup.
 Bangladesh A team finished as the runners-up in the tournament after 31 runs defeat from India A team in the final.

 In August 2023, she was selected to the national team for the 2022 Asian Games.
 She was the part of Bronze medal winning team of Bangladesh in that tournament.

 She was named in the Bangladesh squad for the 2024 ICC Women's T20 World Cup.